Professional Service Terms and Conditions

-Charges means the fees and charges payable by the Customer for the Professional Services, excluding expenses and taxes;
+Charges means the fees and charges payable by the Client for the Professional Services, excluding expenses and taxes;

-Confidential Information means this Agreement and any information disclosed by the Disclosing Party (defined in clause 9 below), whether before or after the date of this Agreement, directly or indirectly by any means, which is designated as confidential by the Disclosing Party, or by its nature is confidential, regarding the Disclosing Party’s:
+Confidential Information means this Agreement and any information disclosed by the Disclosing Party (as defined in clause 9), whether before or after the date of this Agreement, directly or indirectly by any means, which is designated as confidential by the Disclosing Party, or by its nature is confidential, regarding the Disclosing Party’s:

-i. business and operations, including but not limited to its product information, technology and Intellectual Property Rights, its employees, contractors, customers, suppliers, distributors and other persons with whom it does business;
+(a) business and operations, including but not limited to its product information, technology and Intellectual Property Rights, its employees, contractors, clients, distributors and other persons with whom it does business;

-ii. in respect of NTT ICT, technical architecture, designs and data, software code, ideas, concepts, methodologies, know-how, customer lists, price lists, financial projections, business plans, marketing materials, or financial arrangements of NTT ICT; the processes involved in providing the Professional Services, and any login details and passwords allocated to allow the Customer or an end user to access the Professional Services; and
+(b) in respect of NTT, technical architecture, designs and data, software code, ideas, concepts, methodologies, know-how, client lists, price lists, financial projections, business plans, marketing materials, or financial arrangements of NTT; the processes involved in providing the Professional Services, and any login details and passwords allocated to allow the Client or an end user to access the Professional Services; and

-iii. in respect of the Customer, the Customer’s data.
+(c) in respect of the Client, the Client’s data.

-Deliverable means any material that is required to be provided to the Customer as a result of the performance of the Professional Services;
+Deliverable means any material that is required to be provided to the Client as a result of the performance of the Professional Services;

 Dispute Period means the period for settling a dispute, as set out in clause 12(n);

-Effective Date means the date when the parties enter the Agreement, as set out in clause 2;
+Effective Date means the date the parties enter into the Agreement, as set out in clause 2;